Stivooo/mimicry-js/README.md

 ## Advanced features

-### Retrieving the entire result of the previous build
+### Getting the entire result of the previous build

 Sometimes we need to generate complex objects with related values.
 In this case, the builder allows passing fields as a function that returns an object to build and takes the result of the previous call.